artificial-scientist-lab/esQuerantoWeb/README.md

 # esQueranto

 **esQueranto** is a JAX-based framework for the differentiable simulation and optimization of quantum experiments.
+It has been used to discover new high-probability schemes for entanglement generation and multiphoton-state preparation [1,2].

 The source code is not currently public.
-Nevertheless, we present its computational performance on a simple reference task whose mathematical definition is fully specified: optimizing a parameterized optical circuit to rediscover a discrete Fourier-transform unitary.
+Nevertheless, we present its computational performance on a simple reference task whose mathematical definition is fully specified: optimizing a parameterized optical circuit to reconstruct a discrete Fourier-transform unitary.

-The results illustrate two important computational aspects of differentiable quantum simulation:
+The benchmark illustrates two important computational aspects of differentiable quantum simulation:

-- the time required to evaluate gradients;
+* the time required to evaluate gradients;
-- the GPU memory required to represent and manipulate multiphoton quantum states.
+* the GPU memory required to represent and manipulate multiphoton quantum states.

 ## Fourier-transform reconstruction

-We consider a rectangular Clements interferometer acting on `M` optical modes [1].
+We consider a rectangular Clements interferometer acting on `M` optical modes [3].

 The interferometer contains: